alexandertrefz/essence/packages/website/optimisations.md

 runs.
 A witness carrying a conformance forwarded from its enclosing Function is left alone too: that is a different value per call and no constant at all.

-Two things are not pooled yet, both for the same reason — the descriptor hangs off a Node rather than standing in an Expression position, so nothing can reach
-it: the plan a generic Choice's derived equality follows where it is called directly, and a Union dispatch's per-case member Types. `compile-union-dispatch` rebuilds those sites and is where they will be picked up.
+One thing is not pooled yet, because the descriptor hangs off a Node rather than standing in an Expression position and nothing can reach it: the plan a generic Choice's derived equality follows where it is called directly.
+A Union dispatch's per-case member Types used to be in the same position and are not any more — `compile-union-dispatch` rebuilds those sites, and the descriptors its cases still need are pooled like a Match Handler's.

 ## Runtime improvements